-Kenya is set to introduce additional VAT (current rate is 16%) rules taxing B2C sales by non-resident businesses via digital marketplaces and websites.
+Kenya has introduced additional VAT (current rate is 16%) rules taxing B2C sales by non-resident businesses via digital marketplaces and websites.
 Rules governing these sales were officially gazetted on September 10, 2020, and - by law - must come into effect within six months, or March 10, 2021.
 It is important to note that Kenya's standard VAT rate reverted to 16% on January 1, 2021.

 The gazetting of Legal Notice 190 of 2020 follows a prolonged period of preparation by the Kenyan Revenue Authority (KRA).
 This KRA planning included a very useful public consultation process that closed in mid-June 2020.
 The aim is to ease registration requirements for non-resident digital businesses selling B2C services to customers based in Kenya.

 The rules are outlined in a regulations document – officially titled ‘The Value Added Tax (Digital Marketplace Supply) Regulations, 2020) – released by the Kenya Revenue Authority (KRA).
 The regulations follow a now-familiar approach for affected online businesses regarding how to determine the end customer’s location and usage of a simplified online registration system.

 Here are some of the highlights: